Lorna (film): Plot

-Lorna (Lorna Maitland) is a sexually unsatisfied young wife married to Jim (James Rucker), who works at a salt mine and spends his evenings studying to become a Certified Public Accountant.
-When Lorna goes for a nude swim in the river, she is raped by an escaped convict (Mark Bradley), but her frustrated sexuality is awakened.
+Lorna is a sexually unsatisfied young wife married to Jim, who works at a salt mine and spends his evenings studying to become a Certified Public Accountant.
+When Lorna goes for a nude swim in the river, she is raped by an escaped convict, but her frustrated sexuality is awakened.
 She invites the stranger to their home while Jim is at work.

 Meanwhile, Jim's co-workers tease him about his wife's beauty and infidelity.
 Jim returns home early and discovers Lorna's unfaithfulness.
 The events take place on Jim and Lorna's anniversary, which Jim has forgotten.